-There's nothing like showing off a brand-new haircut.
+There’s nothing like showing off a brand-new haircut.
 After the trim and style, you feel good about yourself.
 You feel clean and fresh.
-You love checking yourself out in the mirror and imagine it's what rock stars must feel like.
-So, when you're done with your hair cut and style, collect your belongings and head to the counter, don't be so distracted with your new "do" that you forget to take care of business.
+You love checking yourself out in the mirror and imagine it’s what rock stars must feel like.
+So, when you’re done with your hair cut and style, collect your belongings and head to the counter, don’t be so distracted with your new “do” that you forget to take care of business.
+Those cute hairstyles are worth the pay.
 Part of that business is paying your bill and telling the cashier just how much to tip a hairdresser.

 So, before you make your next haircut or style appointment, make sure you read through these tips and suggestions on how much you should tip.

 A hairdresser is someone who professionally cuts your hair.
 He or she has gone to cosmetology school to learn proper techniques in caring for your hair, and he or she has also earned their license from the state.

 If he/she is not officially licensed, then he/she is not allowed to work at a hair salon.
 So, while mothers everywhere continue to cut the hair of their children, they are not allowed to open their own salon studios because they do not meet the industry standards.

 Cosmetology school, depending on the courses taken, requires about a year to finish.
 That said, individuals who receive their license must continually maintain their state’s requirements, meaning they have to complete a certain number of continuing education unit hours through occasional courses.
 CEU classes are designed to provide individuals with education on new products and methods for cutting hair.

 Stylists can also go to school for additional certifications, which may include everything from styling with certain products to hair coloring.
 Individuals with added certifications will “level up” at a salon.
 This is more common at larger chain salons or salons that backed by certain product lines, such as Aveda or Paul Mitchell.